jasonball-dev/tauchen-cardgame/README.md

 **Solo University Project**
 Developed independently as part of a software engineering course.
-*Tauchen* is a digital two-player card game implemented in **Kotlin**, focusing on turn-based game logic, UI design, and object-oriented programming.
+*Tauchen* is a digital two-player card game implemented in Kotlin, focusing on turn-based game logic, UI design, and object-oriented programming.

 ---